Negan: Season 8

 Negan meets with Simon to handle the matter of the Scavengers.
 Simon assumes he wants them exterminated, but Negan instead wants him to give them the standard warning and kill only one.
 Rick later contacts Negan via walkie-talkie, and informs him that Carl has died, and that his last wish was for the communities to make peace, something Rick sees as impossible.
 Genuinely saddened by the news, Negan offers Rick his condolences before asking him to surrender to prevent further warfare, to no avail.
 Negan begins preparing the Saviors for an attack on Hilltop to end the war.

-Negan comes up with a plan to use the walker virus to their advantage by coating their weapons in walker flesh, including Lucille.
-Negan leads a convoy of Saviors to the Hilltop when his car is rammed by Rick, who pursues him into an abandoned building.
+Negan devises a plan to coat their weapons in zombie flesh to spread the contagion.
+He leads a convoy of Saviors to the Hilltop when his car is rammed by Rick, who pursues him into an abandoned building.
 Negan attempts to fight back, but falls through the floor and loses Lucille.
 Unarmed and being hunted in the dark, Negan attempts to make a deal, offering to forgive Rick's transgressions and reduce the Savior's cut of supplies in exchange for peace.
-Rick refuses, stating Negan cares for nothing except Lucille, which he then proceeds to light on fire.
-Negan furiously attacks Rick before the two are surrounded by walkers and flames, forcing Negan to reclaim Lucille and flee — only to be captured by Jadis (Pollyanna McIntosh), who tortures Negan until he reveals that he had nothing to do with the massacre of her people.
+Rick refuses, stating that Negan cares for nothing except Lucille, which he then proceeds to light on fire.
+Negan furiously attacks Rick before the two are surrounded by zombies and flames, forcing Negan to reclaim Lucille and flee — only to be captured by Jadis (Pollyanna McIntosh), who tortures Negan until he reveals that he had nothing to do with the massacre of her people.
 He manages to talk her into freeing him while she is getting ready to receive a helicopter at the junkyard.

-He makes his way back to the Savior compound to find that Simon has been ruling in his stead, and is responsible for the bloodshed at Jadis' compound.
+Negan makes his way back to the Savior compound to find that Simon has been ruling in his stead, and is responsible for the bloodshed at Jadis's compound.
 He regains control by challenging Simon to a fight and killing him with his bare hands, and making Dwight the instrument of his revenge against Rick by forcing him to lure Rick's group into a trap with false information.
-Michonne contacts Negan via walkie-talkie and reads him a letter Carl wrote him before he died urging a peaceful solution to the conflict; though moved by the message, Negan refuses, and swears he will kill Rick and every last one of his group.
-Rick's group shows up to challenge the Saviors.
+Michonne contacts Negan via walkie-talkie and reads him a letter Carl wrote him before he died, urging a peaceful solution to the conflict; though moved by the message, Negan refuses, and swears he will kill Rick and every last one of his group.
+Rick's group arrive to challenge the Saviors.
 Negan orders his men to open fire, but discovers that Eugene has tampered with their weapons, rendering them helpless.
 Rick's group kills several of Negan's men, while Rick and Negan have a final battle that ends with Rick cutting Negan's throat open.
 However, Rick decides to save his enemy's life, as he believes it is what Carl would want.